ShengYang1/community/rfcs/20200624-pluggable-device-for-tensorflow/tutorial.md

 §  **Optimizer implementation**

-Graph Optimize function is the main part that plugin authors need to implement.
+Graph Optimize function(`optimize_func`) is the main part that plugin authors need to implement.
 The C API looks like below.
 The first param is an optimizer created by create_func.
 The second param is input graph.
 The third param is input TF_GrapplerItem which contains feed/fetch nodes info.
 The fourth param is output graph.
 Both input and output graphs are represented by serialized `TF_Buffer` objects:

 ```cpp
 void Optimizer_Optimize(void* optimizer, const TF_Buffer* graph_buf, const TF_GrapplerItem* item,